cameronw-16/cameronw-16.github.io/blog2.md

 - generally a slightly older population that enables geotagging (+0.82 years) and location services (+0.55 years)
 - users with Russian interface and/or tweeted in Russian were least likely to enable location services
 - Turkis Portuguese and Indonesian user interfaces were the most likely to enable location services and geotag tweets
-- Lower managerial, administrative and professional occupations are most likely to geottag